alukosdev/ccsp/reference/glossary.md

 - Ensure portfolio management, demand management, and financial management are all working together for efficient service delivery to customers and effective charging for services if appropriate
-- Involve all the people and systems necessary to create alignment and ultimately success ==-
+- Involve all the people and systems necessary to create alignment and ultimately success ==- IPsec
+IPsec is a framework for providing secure transmission of sensitive information over unsecured networks such as the Internet.
+IPSec works at the network layer, protecting and authenticating IP packets between participating IPsec endpoints.

+IPsec can provide the following network security services:

+- Confidentiality by encrypting packets before sending them across a network.
+- Integrity by authenticating packets sent to ensure that the data has not been altered during transmission.
+- Authentication of the source of the IPsec packets sent.
+- Antireplay by detected and rejected replayed packets.

+Downsides to IPsec:

+- IPsec adds overhead to network traffic
+- Not NAT friendly

+!!!
+IPsec does not always tunnel traffic.
+GRE is a technology leveraged by IPsec that performs tunneling.
+IKE is another aspect of IPsec that provides encryption.
+!!!
+==-

 ## J